AnimosWorkshop/Sor-Vault/Mechanics/Basics/Creature Types.md

 The multiverse has many types of creatures, from the giants of Temuthan to the undead of Dahrial.
 This page will discuss the different creature types.

-- Abyssals -
 - Beasts -
 - Dragons - Creatures native in Temuthan, regal and majestic, and the most powerful of Temuthan's mortal creatures.
 They are long-living winged sentient creatures, although magic is tougher for them to grasp.
     - Metallics - These dragons have tougher, almost metal-like scales, which causes them to have sort of a natural heavy armor.
     - Chromatics - These dragons have a softer hide than metallics, causing them to have sort of a natural medium armor.
 They possess shapeshifting abilities which improve with their age and experience.
-- Elementals -
+- Elementals - Creatures primarily
 - Fey - Sentient creatures native to Preida of small to medium size.
 They are more connected to nature than humanoids are, which results in a myriad of adaptations of a specific races to the environment.
 - Helians -
 - Humanoids - Named after the human race of Temuthan.
 Most of the small to medium sized sentient creatures native to Temuthan enter this category.